saurabhshri/saurabhshri.github.io/_posts/2017-07-03-google-summer-of-code-week-4-the-evaluations.md

 featured: false
 comments: true
 title: 'Google Summer of Code, Week 4 : The Evaluations! ⚰💀'
+description: >-
-description: "The fourth week ended on 29th of June marking the end of Phase 1 of coding period.
-The week  also comprised of the first evaluations, which would judge whether I will be continuing the program or fail. \uD83D\uDC80"
+    The fourth week ended on 29th of June marking the end of Phase 1 of coding period.
+    The week also comprised of the first evaluations, which would judge whether I will be continuing the program or fail. 💀
 headline: GSoC with CCExtractor | Saurabh Shrivastava
 categories:
   - GSoC